FAQ - General

 What volunteer opportunities, internships, fellowships, or paid positions do you have?

-How can I become a UCLArts and Healing instructor?
+How can I become a Arts & Healing Initiative instructor?

 In addition, the proposed teaching content/format/cost needs to balance out our offerings and be of interest to our constituents, as we can best determine based on experience.
-If you are interested in becoming an instructor for UCLArts and Healing, we suggest that you attend one of our programs to gain understanding of our work and introduce yourself to us.
-You are also welcome to send website and any other information about yourself to info@uclartsandhealing.org to help us determine the goodness of fit.
+If you are interested in becoming an instructor, we suggest that you attend one of our programs to gain understanding of our work and introduce yourself to us.
+You are also welcome to send your website and any other information about yourself to info@artsandhealinginitiative.org to help us determine the goodness of fit.